 Why Promote Your Business With a Pen That Lights Up?

 Everyone knows that pens are useful . but what is the utility factor for a pen that lights up?
 Illuminated pens come in a few varieties.
 Some have grip surfaces or pen bodies that illuminate with a soft glow.
 These help shed light on your specific marketing slogan or logo by shining directly through the housing of the pen and displaying the logo in a backlit glow.
 Other pens are available with mini flashlights built into the housing of the pen, which permits writing in low levels of light.
 These pens are even functional as mini-flashlights, which provides significant benefit to the client who spends significant time in his or her vehicle.

 Promotional items can help your company drive bottom line results by putting your logo, corporate image, or brand into the hands of customers and prospects.
 These items are designed to deliver a clear message that you WANT to continually earn your customer.s loyalty.
 From pens and stationery, to travel mugs and sports bottles, promotional items can help businesses both new and established earn more market share and increase customer satisfaction.

-A History While the first practical fountain pen was patented by insurance salesman Lewis Waterman in 1884, the oldest known fountain pen in existence dates all the way back to 1702!
-Today.s fountain pen is based on a thousand-year history of the conventional quill pen, originally created when inventors discovered the natural ink reserve found in the hollow channel of bird feathers, and aimed to recreate it.
+While the first practical fountain pen was patented by insurance salesman Lewis Waterman in 1884, the oldest known fountain pen in existence dates all the way back to 1702!
+Today.s fountain pen is based on a thousand-year history of the conventional quill pen, originally created when inventors discovered the natural ink reserve found in the hollow channel of bird feathers and aimed to recreate it.

 At National Pen, we stand behind our wide selection of promotional products, especially writing utensils.
 From plastic to metal, gel ink to rollerball, the possibilities for your personalized pens are endless.we even have custom pens that light up!
 But while we strive to provide you with every possible option, we can.t provide you with this: (photo of aurora diamante pen) the Aurora Diamante.